EddyVinck/astro-engineering-blog/src/content/blog/enabling-emoji-reactions.md

 heroImage: "../../assets/images/blog/enabling-emoji-reactions/post-reactions-for-article.png"
 ---

 Emoji reactions are reaction buttons added to every article in this Astro theme.
-This is an optional add-on feature which can be enabled by adding an Appwrite API key.
+This is an optional add-on feature which can be enabled by adding an Appwrite API key and a few other environment variables.

 If you don't want this feature for your engineering blog, you can leave the API key value empty and the functionality will gracefully disappear without you having to remove the code.
 The API endpoints used will just return a `500` internal server error, the ranking page will redirect to a `404` status page, and the related components to react to posts are not rendered.